pharo-open-documentation/pharo-wiki/PharoProjects/Announcer.md

 # Announcer
 `Announcer` and `Announcement` classes provide an implementation of the [observer design pattern](https://en.wikipedia.org/wiki/Observer_pattern) in Pharo.
-As written on the wikipedia page, the observer design pattern (and thus `Announcers` and `Announcements`) aims to address the following problems:
+As written on the wikipedia page, it aims to address the following problems:

 > - A one-to-many dependency between objects should be defined without making the objects tightly coupled.
 > - It should be ensured that when one object changes state an open-ended number of dependent objects are updated automatically.